Cambrai: The annexation by France

 In 1672, hostilities resumed against the Protestant Republic of the Netherlands and continued in the following years.
 In 1676, Louis XIV, in an effort to "safeguard the tranquility of his borders for ever" ("assurer à jamais le repos de ses frontières"), focused most of his efforts against Spain and occupied Condé and Bouchain.
 On 17 March 1677, the French troops stormed Valenciennes and moved toward Cambrai, the strongest place of the Netherlands, which was reached on 20 March.
 On 22 March, Louis XIV was in the city in person.

 On 2 April, the French invested in a part of the place.
-By 5 April, the city surrendered, given the same benefits as Lille in 1667, but the Spanish garrison took refuge in the citadel and the siege continued until 17 April.
+By 5 April, Cambrai surrendered, given the same benefits as Lille in 1667, but the Spanish garrison took refuge in the citadel and the siege continued until 17 April.
 After 29 days of siege the king made his entry into the city, on 19 April, Easter Monday.
 Louis XIV named the Marquis de Cesen as governor, and appointed 14 new aldermen while keeping the same provost.
 The Hôtel de Ville (town hall), in its current style, dates from 1786.

 The French Revolution

-The city suffered from the Revolution: Joseph Le Bon, sent by the Comité de salut public, arrived in Cambrai in 1794.
+Cambrai suffered from the Revolution: Joseph Le Bon, sent by the Comité de salut public, arrived in Cambrai in 1794.
 He was to set up an era of "terror", sending many to the guillotine, until he was tried and executed in 1795.
 One of his most famous victims was François III Maximilien de la Woestyne, 3rd Marquess of Becelaere.

-Most of the religious buildings of the city were demolished in that period: in 1797, the old cathedral, which had been dubbed the "wonder of the low countries", was sold to a merchant on 6 June 1796 who left only the tower, after exploiting the cathedral as a stone quarry.
+Most of the religious buildings of Cambrai were demolished in that period: in 1797, the old cathedral, which had been dubbed the "wonder of the low countries", was sold to a merchant on 6 June 1796 who left only the tower, after exploiting the cathedral as a stone quarry.
 The main tower was left standing until 1809, when it collapsed in a storm.
-However the cathedral's archives have been preserved (they are now at the Archives Départementales du Nord in Lille) and a new cathedral was later provided.
+The cathedral's archives have been preserved, they are now at the Archives Départementales du Nord in Lille, and a new cathedral was later provided.